French Audio Lessons

 With our French audio lessons, you’ll build up your French on solid foundations!

-This 3 hours long French audio lesson covers the foundations as well as the difficulties of French pronunciation (can you say out loud "Je cueille une vieille feuille sur une treille dans la ville de Lille"?).
-The masterclass focusses on the sounds that are particularly challenging for foreign students.
-It includes directions on how to place your lips, tongue and throat, natural and logical French sounds progressions.
+This 3 hours long French audio lesson covers the foundations as well as the difficulties of French pronunciation (can you say out loud ‘Je cueille une vieille feuille sur une treille dans la ville de Lille’?).

-Target Level: All Levels - Audio Duration: 2 Hours and 40 Minutes
+Target Level: All Levels - Audio Duration: 2 hrs 40 min

 French adjectives follow very different rules than English adjectives: their pronunciation in particular changes a lot depending on the word they modify, this is why learning these adjectives with audio is so important.